Person

 Summary

-Richard Robson has been Reader/Associate Professor in Chemistry, University of Melbourne since 1992.
+Richard Robson was awarded the 2025 Nobel Prize in Chemistry, jointly with Susumu Kitagawa and Omar M. Yaghi, for his foundational work on the development of metal-organic frameworks.
+He joined the University of Melbourne School of Chemistry in 1966 and remained there until his retirement and appointment as Emeritus Professor.
 His research is in the area of design, synthesis and characterisation of coordination nets.
-Early efforts with a vacant site between two metal atoms have given way to larger metal-organic networks in one, two and three dimensions.
-This work is laying the foundations for the tailor-made materials of the future.
+Early efforts with a vacant site between two metal atoms have given way to larger metal-organic networks (frameworks) in one, two and three dimensions.
+This work laid the foundations for the tailor-made materials of the future.

 Details